Metal Detecting on the Beach

 Hunting in Wet Sand

-As the high tide recedes, you can search closer to and in the shallow water areas with wet sand.
-This is a little bit more difficult because slat water can cause some fluctuation in background conditions.
-That means that you will have to make frequent ground balance adjustments or use a multi-frequency detector that can automatically ground balance.
-You may want to use a smaller coil for searching in the shallow water because you won’t tire out so quickly from the drag of the water.
+As the high tide recedes, search closer to and in the shallow water areas with wet sand.
+This is a little bit more difficult because salt water can cause some fluctuation in background conditions.
+That means you’ll have to make frequent ground balance adjustments or use a multi-frequency detector that can automatically ground balance.
+You may want to use a smaller coil for searching in the shallow water so that you don’t tire out from the drag of the water.
 Wet sand provides some optimum hunting areas including: